Site icon Tribal Lands Assistance Center

 Learn more about the difference between contaminated sites:

-Superfund Sites (long-term response - remedial actions)
+Superfund Sites (long-term response - remedial Actions)

 Superfund sites are hazardous waste sites created when hazardous commercial and industrial wastes that were mismanaged pose unacceptable risks to human health and the environment.
 These sites commonly include manufacturing facilities, processing plants, landfills, and mining sites.
 In certain circumstances involving Superfund sites, EPA is required or directed to consult with federally recognized Indian Tribes.
 Specifically, for superfund sites on land where a Tribe has jurisdiction, CERCLA requires EPA to give Tribes “substantially the same treatment as a state” for, among other things, consultation on remedial actions.